-The Challenge: A natural challenge of channel sales is communication.
+The Channel Management Issue: A natural challenge of channel sales is communication.
 Communication is challenging even when you work in the same office, let alone collaborating virtually.
 This causes additional strain on the way we connect with one another.

 The Solution: Utilize remote conferencing tools like Zoom to connect to partners face-to-face, virtually.
 Being able to connect a name to a face and see facial expressions alleviates the awkward or uncomfortable stage in getting to know a partner.
 Bonus: there is no commute time when your meeting is on Zoom!

 Partner channels are a great way to grow your business and generate revenue, but it’s not without its challenges.
 Working through relational issues requires proper communication, investment of time, and strategic resources.
 Performance must be tracked, and joint marketing campaigns shouldn’t be difficult to create.
 The most common issues in channel management can be managed with a well-thought-out plan.